Stratoshad/House_Energy_Project/README.md

 # ORNL House Project

 This repository contains the notebooks for the full project I have been working the past two weeks using the ORNL sensor data.
-The ORNL hour is a research house in Tennessee, USA that is loaded with various sensors.
-Using the dataset found here [](), I have worked on a full data science project that demonstrates how energy sensor data can be combined with weather data to predict energy consumption.
+The ORNL house is a research house in Tennessee, USA that is loaded with various energy and weather sensors.
+Using the dataset found [here](https://openei.org/datasets/dataset/ornl-research-house-3), which contains 15 minute measurements of all sensors between Oct 2013 - Oct 2014,  I have worked on a full data science project that demonstrates how energy sensor data can be combined with weather data to predict energy consumption.

+The applications of this are endless with three of the most important ones being :

+1. Virtual Energy Audits

+2. Examining energy profiles to determine energy saving potential

+3. Complete automation of equipment scheduling using predictive models

 ![house](img/ORNL_house.jpg)